mcgill-robotics-archive/electrical/auv/archive/c-class-v1/depth-sensor/README.md

 * High resolusion pressure sensor allowing precise depth measurement

 ## Changelog:

+### Version 1.3
+- Change the footprint for the USB connector to the correct size

 ### Version 1.2.1
 - Changed the oscillator in the schematic and Layout to be 8 MHz